Azure/cloud-for-sovereignty-quickstarts/sovereignApplications/confidential/hrAppWorkload/docs/05-application-management.md

     * Once you connected, expand Databases - {your-db} - HR.Employees table.
 Right select on the table and Select top 1000 Rows
     * You should be able to see clear text for SSN and Salary as shown in the image [SQL Query Plain](../media/query-sql-plain.png)

-1. As a malicious SQL database admin/owner, I can't see employee confidential data if I don't use `Enable Always Encrypted (column encryption)` and `Enable secure enclaves` options with the correct enclave attestation service Url.
+1. As a malicious SQL database admin/owner (or cloud operator), I can't see employee confidential data if I don't use `Enable Always Encrypted (column encryption)` and `Enable secure enclaves` options with the correct enclave attestation service Url.
     * Connect with the SqlAdministratorLogin: `hrapp-admin` and the password that you have set in the parameter file, and uncheck `Enable Always Encrypted (column encryption)` and `Enable secure enclaves` in the Always Encrypted tab, as shown in the images [SQL Connect 5](../media/connect-to-sql-5.png), [SQL Connect 4](../media/connect-to-sql-4.png)

     * Once you connected, expand Databases - {your-db} - HR.Employees table.
 Right select on the table and Select top 1000 Rows
     * You should see cipher text for SSN and Salary as shown in the image [SQL Query Cipher](../media/query-sql-cipher.png)

-1. As HR Admin, I have access to an immutable ledger of transition history for audit and to help meet regulatory compliance.
+1. As HR Admin authorized user, I have access to an immutable ledger of transition history for audit and to help meet regulatory compliance.
 Logs are streamed to Confidential Ledger.

     * To retrieve your logs from the Azure Confidential Ledger, use the [Confidential Ledger Client](../../contosoHR/ConfidentialLedgerClient/README.md) provided for this purpose.
     * To run the client, you need to connect to admin VM, then you need to build it, as documented in the link earlier.
 Then step into the Confidential Ledger Client directory and execute the following commands: